Al1khanG/NFT-Getter/README.md

-# Pyth-4-assmnt
+# Python-4-assignment

-NFT-search_with_Flask and Autorization
+NFT-search_with_Flask and Autorization.
 A web application written in python and flask to search for NFT images by their address.
 It saves all NFTs in postgresql database.

 Installation: